billpliske/pliske-react-native/README.md

 3. Update `versionCode` (whole numbers) and `versionName` (dot upgrades)
 4. Look in android/app/build.gradle file, and make sure you have getPassword(), def pass variable, and signingConfigs.
 Also look in buildTypes { release { signingConfig
 5. Update gradle.properties
+6. Copy over keystore files: /android/app/my-release-key.keystore
+7. Overwrting an old app?
+Change the package name: https://stackoverflow.com/questions/37389905/change-package-name-for-android-in-react-native
-6.  `cd` to android folder
+8.  `cd` to android folder
-7. In terminal, run `./gradlew assembleRelease` ... which builds out a new apk file.
+9. In terminal, run `./gradlew assembleRelease` ... which builds out a new apk file.
-8.  `cd` back out to main repo folder, and test with ...
+10. `cd` back out to main repo folder, and test with ...
-9.  `react-native run-android --variant=release` (you might need to shut down the emulator before this step works)
+11. `react-native run-android --variant=release` (you might need to shut down the emulator before this step works)
-10. If everything seems to work fine, go ahead and add a new release in your Play Developer Console.
+12. If everything seems to work fine, go ahead and add a new release in your Play Developer Console.

 ## Debugging